4GeeksAcademy/blog/blog/software-engineer-salary-germany.md

 ---
 author: "alesanchezr"
 excerpt: "A person working as a developer/programmer in Germany usually earns around 3,480 EUR per month.
-Salary ranges from 1,600 EUR (lowest) to 5,530 EUR (highest).
-This is the average monthly salary, including rent, transportation and other benefits."
+A Software Engineer Salary in Germany ranges from 1,600 EUR (lowest) to 5,530 EUR (highest)."
 template: "post"
 title: "How much is the Software engineer salary in Germany"